-The cable car up Sugar Loaf Mountain.
-Photo by Doug88888
+The cable car up Sugar Loaf Mountain, one of the most famous of Rio de Janeiro Attractions.
+Photo by Doug88888.

 Copacabana is the beach on the far left side with Ipanema and Leblon beaches beyond.
 Botafogo beach, near centre in the picture is nice but not good for swimming due to polluted waters.